ddellacosta/friend-interactive-form-tutorial/README.md

 You can see in the final example that when you the credentials pass, you get a map with the username returned.
 Otherwise, nil.

-Moving along, we'll cheat again and copy the users map from the [Friend README][1], tweaking the names and passwords slightly:
+Moving along, we'll cheat and copy the users map from the [Friend README][1], tweaking the names and passwords slightly:

 ````clojure
 (def users {"admin" {:username "admin"